velcan/Sobriety-Counter-Skin-for-Rainmeter-/README.md

    git clone https://github.com/velcan/Sobriety-Counter-Skin-for-Rainmeter-.git
 3.Open Rainmeter, find SobrietyCounter, and load Sobrietycounter.ini

-**For Best Results and effective visibility of the skin on your rainmeter select the postion as topmost**
+**For Best Results and effective visibility of the skin on your rainmeter select the postion as stay topmost**
 ![Rainmeter Setting](preview2.png)